Lil-BigBoy/victoreanRap/README.md

 A classic piece of work from the most remarkable era of British history.

-Written and composed by Blob Prodrich and Hoover Bubberman
+Written and composed by Blob Prodrich, Guflard Hamwallet and Hoover Bubberman